Axle-Ozz-i-sofT/A-BEGINNERS-GUIDE-TO-PROGRAMMING/3_Libraries_Overview/examples/SQLite3/C/README.md

 # C Sqlite 3 wrapper functions and Examples
+## Note!
+The function db_insert_table_rowdata_rowid() Fails when using a table with non-contiguous "rowid" numbers.
+I will correct and update soon.

 This is a collection of C warapper functions and examples to illustrate methods of interacting with the SQLite 3 .dll/.so.